 If a dancer is game to use nudity or other artistic choices – note I say choices – to further an artistic vision, great!
 But if a seasonal contract that holds no mention of the costume in question (or even costuming generally) is being used in place of consent, let’s question that standard.
-If a ballet dancer is expected to trade in their tutu and tights for a flimsily made mesh bikini, they should be allowed to raise concerns without fearing ramifications.
+A dancer should be able to raise concerns without fearing ramifications.
 Even if a dancer is hired for a show that is purposely sexual in nature – say, a burlesque show – costuming expectations should be established first, and not used to hold the performer’s job hostage after being hired.
 We also need to uproot commitment shaming; in no way does refusing to go nude preclude you from being a ‘real artist’.

 When a dancer says a costume isn’t going to work, believe them.
 Work with them.
 Unfortunately, that’s not what happened in the mentioned company’s case.
-When two dancers gathered the courage to speak up, they were removed from the piece, denied pay for all previous rehearsals, removed from the spring and summer tours, and told they “wouldn’t be needed for future dates.”
-The two dancers are currently in conversation with several lawyers.
+When two dancers gathered the courage to speak up, they were removed from the piece and told they wouldn’t be needed for future dates.

 As a creator, wouldn’t you want to work with artists who see your vision, and are after the same artistic questions as you?
 When hiring the dancers you’ll work alongside, to what extent are you evaluating your artistic compatibility?
 Are you seeing them as artists themselves, or are you simply seeing them as bodies to place your art on?
 The latter is all too ingrained, no wonder we end up in these situations.

 Moving forward, maybe we can look to the standards film and television have in place for actor costuming.
 We can implement nudity clauses into our contracts and require increased fees in those circumstances.
 And let’s address not just nudity but safety and practicality as well.
 We can promote open communication between dancers and directors, and rewrite the norm for what dancers are told to put on and put up with.
-Let’s create conversations rather than expectations, and remember that our dancers are artists and people, not blank canvases to hang our egos on.
+Let’s create conversations rather than expectations, and remember that our dancers are artists and people.

 By Holly LaRoche of Dance Informa.